Transfer Degree

 Sample Schedule

-This Sample Schedule is provided as a guide for a full-time student starting in fall quarter whose goal is to earn the Associate in Arts Direct Transfer Agreement (AA-DTA).
+This sample schedule is provided as a guide for a full-time student starting in fall quarter whose goal is to earn the AA-DTA.
 The courses are designed with the appropriate number of credits to meet degree requirements and are organized in a recommended sequence.
 Please consult an advisor to schedule courses and develop a personalized educational plan.

 • The quarter you begin